julienadatrain/Adatrain-website/README.md

 ![Discovery](https://raw.githubusercontent.com/julienadatrain/ada-train/master/discovery.jpg "Discovery Pool")

 We are Jay & Cris, your Discovery Pool operators.
-Invested since 2017, we took part in the ITN, running a stake pool on jormungandr for over 3 months (ticker: ADAT).
+We are in the world of Cardano since 2017, we took part in the recent ITN, running a stake pool on jormungandr for over 3 months (ticker: ADAT).

 We believe in Cardano's mission and we want to support the network by running a stake pool.
 Rewards will go towards maintaing and securing the nodes in their different locations across the world, as well as helping us with a much bigger project: driving around Africa, Asia and the Middle East to meet local producers and creators, and help them access the wider market by setting them up on Cardano.